ralampay/omnidex/docs/engine/tool_routing.md

 - `$name` for top-level state values such as `$query`
 - `$state.foo.bar` for nested tool outputs such as `$state.pdf_doc.text`

+For planned save/export flows, this matters directly.
+A plan that references `$state.write_request.write_output` without first producing `write_request` is now treated as invalid instead of being executed with a falsey write flag.

 ### Normalized Tool Result Schema